Note: This story was updated May 19, 2020, to note that Opdivo binds to PD-1 on immune T-cells, not to PD-L1 on tumor cells.

 Priority review means a final decision should be made within six months, rather than the 10 months normally taken under standard review.
 A decision on the supplemental biologics license application is expected in May this year.

 Opdivo and Yervoy — both sold by Bristol-Myers Squibb — are two immunotherapies falling under the umbrella of immune checkpoint inhibitors.
 They are both antibodies, each of which target different proteins involved in the processes used by cancer cells to escape the immune system.
-Opdivo targets the PD-L1 protein on cancer cells, and Yervoy targets the CTLA-4 protein on T-cells — immune cells with the ability to fight tumors.
+Opdivo targets the PD-1 protein on T-cells — immune cells with the ability to fight tumors – and Yervoy targets the CTLA-4 protein on that same immune cell subset.

 Opdivo is currently approved alone or added to Yervoy for the treatment of various cancer types.
 For advanced NSCLC, Opdivo is approved for use alone and only for patients who failed to respond or stopped responding to prior therapy.
 It is not yet approved as a first-line treatment for advanced NSCLC, which is what the company is now seeking.